From System of Record to System of Context & Work

 Three structural reasons.

-First, architectural absence of (1)–(3).
+First, architectural absence of (1) through (3).
 Incumbents have at most partial outcome signal capture; near-zero trajectory persistence; near-zero attribution/eval architecture.
 They can ship agents on top of legacy schemas (Salesforce Agentforce, NetSuite AI Close, Workday Illuminate, Service Cloud Einstein) but cannot rebuild the substrate without a multi-year data architecture rewrite that no incumbent has yet committed to publicly.

 Third, organizational dependence on the customization economy.
-Salesforce has $30B+/year of SI partner revenue (Accenture, Deloitte, Capgemini, Slalom) that is structurally threatened by markdown-as-substrate.
-The same is true of NetSuite (BDO, Armanino, RSM) and Workday (Mercer, Deloitte, KPMG).
+Salesforce has $30B+ per year of SI partner revenue (Accenture, Deloitte, Capgemini, Slalom) that is structurally threatened by markdown-as-substrate.
+The same applies to NetSuite (BDO, Armanino, RSM) and Workday (Mercer, Deloitte, KPMG).
 The political coalition inside the incumbent that resists the substrate move is bigger than the engineering team that would have to build it.

 Combined effect: incumbents move faster than expected in shipping agent surfaces (Agentforce, Joule, Illuminate, Now Assist) and slower than required in rebuilding the substrate.
-The gap widens, not closes, between 2026 and 2028.
+The gap widens between 2026 and 2028.

 1.4 The Org-Level Consequence

 - The agent operator configures, monitors, and improves the agent: writes and edits skills, designs evals, tunes routing, manages model upgrades.
-Sierra’s Workspaces productize this role explicitly — parallel-development branches, reviewable changes, controlled releases.
-The Campfire customer running accounting at $250M ARR with a single controller is operating the agent, not doing the books.
+Sierra’s Workspaces productize this role explicitly with parallel-development branches, reviewable changes, controlled releases.
+The Campfire customer running accounting at $250M ARR with a single controller is operating the agent rather than doing the books.

 - The exception handler solves cases the agent escalates.
 Each handled exception becomes training data; the gate widens; the role shrinks in volume but remains for the highest-judgment edge cases.

-Tribal knowledge — “what to do when X happens” that used to live in a senior person’s head, a Slack thread, a half-written runbook — is forced into one of three structured forms: a markdown skill, an eval, or a curated trajectory.
-Knowledge accrues to the company, not the individual — but only at companies whose architecture supports the artifact form.
+Tribal knowledge (“what to do when X happens” that used to live in a senior person’s head, a Slack thread, a half-written runbook) is forced into one of three structured forms: a markdown skill, an eval, or a curated trajectory.
+Knowledge accrues to the company, not the individual.
+This holds only at companies whose architecture supports the artifact form.

 The buying center shifts from CIO IT spend to COO/CFO labor or operations budgets.
 The labor budget is 35× the size of the software budget ($11T vs $315B per NEA / FRED data); the buyer has a faster decision cycle and a higher tolerance for outcome-based contracts.
-This is why AI-native P&Ls can sustain at 50–70% gross margins (Redpoint 2026) — they’re priced into a much larger pool against a much higher willingness-to-pay.
+This is why AI-native P&Ls can sustain at 50 to 70 percent gross margins (Redpoint 2026).
+They’re priced into a much larger pool against a much higher willingness-to-pay.

 Funding (12 weeks, A+B)